JobaerChowdhury/jobaerchowdhury.github.io/_posts/2019-06-06-stack-overflow-survey-bangladesh.md

     <div class="caption">Figure-1.6: How often do you contribute to open source</div>
 </div>

 I find this __pleasantly__ surprising.
-I never realized around 22% of the developers in Bangladesh contribute to some open source software once a month or more often.
+I never realized around 22% of the respondents from Bangladesh contribute to some open source software once a month or more often.
 As a developer with 12 years of professional experience, I feel guilty of not able to do that, since
 I am **using open source software every single day**.
-I absolutely want to, but find it difficult to start.
+I want to contribute, but find it difficult to start.
 Kudos to you if you are a opensource contributor!